Unemployment Insurance – After You Apply

 - Work Search – You are not required to look for work each week to be eligible for benefits.

-After you file your Unemployment Insurance (UI) claim, there are important steps you must take to make sure your UI benefit payments are not delayed or denied.
+After you submit your unemployment application, there are important steps you must take to make sure your UI benefit payments are not delayed or denied.

 Important Next Steps